 Experience & Skills

 “For all populations, OTs are uniquely trained to complete ‘activity analysis,’ or the breaking down of a task into steps and determining at which step the patient is having difficulty,” Koscinski explained.
 “We need to understand that disease and disability affect the whole person instead of focusing on just the knee or elbow.
 OTs look at the quality of a person’s life and what that means to each person.”

 Also, to serve as an effective Occupational Therapist, these professionals should have strong interpersonal and communication skills.
 This is because, Occupational Therapists must be able to effectively communicate with patients to determine what they are experiencing and what treatments they could benefit from.

-Additionally, because OTs usually are part of a team, including other healthcare professionals such as Occupational Therapy Assistants, they must also be able to communicate with their staff to explain procedures, treatments and other facility operations.
+Additionally, because OTs usually are part of a team, including other healthcare professionals such as OTAs, they must also be able to communicate with their staff to explain procedures, treatments and other facility operations.
 Furthermore, Occupational Therapists should possess physical stamina, allowing them to move or transition patients and equipment as needed, and organizational skills.
 Without have clearly organized records, maintaining patient information would be extremely difficult.

 The qualities of a successful Occupational Therapist involve being kind, compassionate and patient.
 This is because patients of Occupational Therapists are often experiencing functional challenges which can be both frustrating and upsetting.
 In their path to functional improvement, they need their OT to be supportive, sensitive and receptive of their needs.
 In providing quality care to patients, Occupational Therapists should also be adaptable and resourceful.